School Year

 Action Steps to implement evidence-based strategy:

-Conduct weekly planning sessions with a focus on meeting the scope of the standard while planning rigorous lessons.
+Planning: Conduct weekly planning sessions with a focus on meeting the scope of the standard, using questions to identify critical content, while planning rigorous lessons.

 Person Responsible: